Louis Manna

-Louis Anthony "Bobby" Manna (born December 2, 1929) is an American mobster who served as consigliere of the Genovese crime family under the regime of Vincent “Chin” Gigante, operating primarily out of Hoboken, New Jersey.
+Louis Anthony "Bobby" Manna (born December 2, 1929) is an American mobster who served as consigliere of the Genovese crime family under the regime of Vincent “Chin” Gigante, operating primarily out of Hoboken, New Jersey, Manna served his tenure as the consigliere from between 1981 until 1989.
+In June 1989, Manna was convicted of conspiring to murder 3 people and racketeering, in April 2025, Manna was released from prison after serving over 35 years in prison, after serving stints in Kansas City Federal Penitentiary and Rochester Federal Medical Center.

 Genovese family

 Manna was born and raised in Hoboken, New Jersey.
 He became a close associate of family boss Vincent "the Chin" Gigante; he rented an apartment in Greenwich Village, New York to be close to Gigante's headquarters at the Triangle Social Club.
 It is noted that he would also report to Tony Salerno beside Gigante.
 However, Manna's power base was in New Jersey.
 He is the brother-in-law of Genovese crime family mob associate Gerald Dirazzo.
 According to the New Jersey district court, Manna's crimes date back to 1952 when he and others assaulted a man for attempting to recruit members to a rival union.
 He supervised four caporegimes while also serving as consigliere.
 He ran his personal criminal operations out of an Italian eatery called Casella's at 615 First Street in Hoboken, New Jersey.
 Manna became the lead man for the Genovese family in discussions with the Gambino crime family on how to equitably divide up that area.

+In July 1972, Manna was convicted of contempt, after he had refused to testify before a public commission hearing, and he served a 5-year sentence, being released in 1977.